 squamous cell carcinoma of the skin (SKWAY-mus sel KAR-sih-NOH-muh … skin)

 Cancer that begins in cells that form the epidermis (outer layer of the skin).
 It usually occurs on areas of the skin that have been exposed to natural sunlight or artificial sunlight (such as from tanning beds) over long periods of time.
 These areas include the face, ears, lower lip, neck, arms, or back of the hands.
 It may also occur on areas of the skin that have been burned or exposed to chemicals or radiation.
 Squamous cell carcinoma of the skin may appear as a firm red bump, a scaly red patch, an open sore, or a wart that may crust or bleed easily.
 Squamous cell carcinoma of the skin that has not spread can usually be cured.
-Also called squamous cell skin cancer.
+Also called cutaneous squamous cell carcinoma and squamous cell skin cancer.